rcrowther/django-img/README.md

         etc.

+#### Autodeletion
+##### Rant
+Sadly, it is impossible to auto-delete an image if the carrying model is removed.

+Isn't this what CASCADE is for, you say?
+Yes, but cascade deletes the model carrying the foreign key.
+In our terms, it will remove a model if the image is removed (not usually the action you want).

+Well, then, you say, what about Django signals?
+But we allow freeform renaming of inherited models.
+Signal handlers need to be registered.
+Do we register every new subclass of Image?

+Use a general handler, you press, use post_delete and check the models.
+Not good.
+Signal handlers are expensive.
+Signal code should be small and light.
+Checking every post_delete to test if it is an Image derivative is possible, but not good.

+Ok, you say, override the model delete() method!
+That works for sure.
+But the issue is that it won't work on bulk deletes.
+[Bulk deletes bypass the delete method]{https://docs.djangoproject.com/en/3.0/topics/db/models/} (though they do emit signals).

+You insist, model.delete() has a keep_parent parameter, that will do it!
+No, it won't, that parameeter has nothing to do with table relationships, it's for model inheritance.

+Of these messy solutions, I prefer the targetted signals solution.
+It's unecessary code (the data and structures are there already), but it is stock Django and the action we would like.

+##### Auto-delete
+The solution only works if
+Add this to your app.ready(),

+    from image.actions import _image_delete

+    def ready()
+        post_delete.connect(_image_delete, sender=SomeModel, weak=False)

 #### Things to do with subcalsses of models

 You may want to configure a Meta.
 If you have titles or slugs, for example, you may be interested in making them into unique constrained groups or adding indexes,